maxkratz/How-to-Eclipse-with-Github/README.md

 * In Eclipse, go to **Help/Install new Software...**
 * Paste *http://download.eclipse.org/egit/updates* in **Work with:** and click **Add**
 * Select all of the options and click **Next**
-* Accept all of the license-agreements and finish the installation.
+* Accept all of the license agreements and finish the installation.
 ![Install-window](./img/01_install.png)

 ## Create a public DSA-Key in Eclipse
-For the authentification with Github, it is neccessary to create a secure key, which is known by the local Eclipse-installation and the Github-service.
+For the authentification with Github, it is neccessary to create a secure key which is known by the local Eclipse-installation and the Github-service.

 * In Eclipse, go to **Preferences/General/Network Connections/SSH2**
 * Select **Key Management**